reTHINK-project/specs/deployment/readme.md

    3. 1.
 [Integration with IMS](#integration-with-ims)

 This page explains how to install a complete platform to be able to deploy services and applications based on the reThink framework.
-After following this tutorial, you will be able to run the Hello World application available [here](https://github.com/reTHINK-project/dev-app).
+After following this tutorial, you will be able to run all Hyperties in the catalogue available [here](https://github.com/reTHINK-project/dev-app).
 The installation guides can be found in the different folders.
 We don't provide here the full installation processes, but a view "as a whole", summaries and tips.
 __Please note that this section is dedicated to an operational platform__.
 Developpers should use the [toolkit](https://github.com/reTHINK-project/dev-hyperty-toolkit).
 If you already know how is the platform, go directly to [Installation Process](#installation-process).